-2. After removing the desired amount of putty, be sure to seal the lid of the container to keep the unused putty clean.
+Step 2: After removing the desired amount of putty, be sure to seal the lid of the container to keep the unused putty clean.

-7. If putty is being used in colder applications, wait 10 minutes after the initial installation and confirm the product does not need an extra turn to ensure it is properly secure.
+Step 7: If putty is being used in colder applications, wait 10 minutes after the initial installation and confirm the product does not need an extra turn to ensure it is properly secure.